 The Spearin Doctrine: What You Need to Know

 The Spearin Doctrine is a defense that is available for contractors to use against breach of contract claims relating to the defective workmanship of a project.
-At Trent Cotney, P.A., our construction litigation attorneys in St. Petersburg, FL are familiar with the Spearin Doctrine and how it applies to contractual disputes.
+At Cotney Construction Law, our construction litigation attorneys in St. Petersburg, FL are familiar with the Spearin Doctrine and how it applies to contractual disputes.

 In more recent years, courts have come to establish a clear distinction the contractor must prove to use the Spearin Doctrine as a defense.
 The defensive use of the Spearin Doctrine now relies on if the project was a design or a performance specification.